Family Food on the Table

 Ta-da, dinner is ready!
 And in just 25 minutes!

-Tender, perfect cuts of juicy pork, loads of veggies and the unbeatable umami flavor from the soy sauce.
 Plus a little kick on the end if you opt to use the spicy chili sauce, which I highly recommend.

 An easy, veggie-packed pork stir fry dinner that’s ready in just 25 minutes!

-• I use pork cutlets, but if you can’t find those in your grocery store, just slice up pork chops into thin strips.
+• Pork: I use pork cutlets, but if you can't find those in your grocery store, just slice up pork chops into thin strips.

 • This recipe is low-carb and gluten-free as is.
 Just use tamari in place of the soy sauce for gluten free.